behavure/behavure-docs/src/content/docs/edge_iq/start/01-core-concepts.md

 - Stores and manages all Job definitions
 - Oversees resource allocation by coordinating with Workers
 - Collects metrics and status data for operational visibility
+- Provides a centralized UI for monitoring and management

 ## Jobs